 - 1 large or 2 small yellow squash (skins on), sliced and quartered

-- 1/8 C fresh basil, chopped
+- 1/8 cup fresh basil, chopped

-- 2 T red wine vinegar
+- 2 tablespoons red wine vinegar

 - Salt and pepper to taste

 - Add the onions, garlic, sun-dried tomatoes, and mushrooms to the oil and bacon.
-Saute' together for 15 minutes or until bacon is cooked, but not overly crisp or burnt.
+Saute' together for 15 minutes or until bacon is cooked, but not overly crispy or burnt.
 Add this mixture to the pot; do not drain.

-- As the chicken and above ingredients are both cooking, chop and add the cauliflower and turnips to the boiling water and broth.
+- As the chicken and above ingredients are cooking, chop and add the cauliflower and turnips to the boiling water and broth.

 - Add the red wine vinegar.